 Most web-based clocking systems offer an employee time tracking app android that you can use to punch in or out along with a computer, tablet, or laptop punching.
 Web-based time clock software provides many benefits, including increased security and flexibility, along with saving money.
 Additionally, web-based time clocks don’t limit you to using a single physical device.
 Employees, for example, can punch in and out on their phones.
 You can capture their GPS location to ensure they are at the worksite when punching in.

-Most web-based time clocks, like Buddy Punch, sync employee time tracking information with your payroll provider of choice.
-By integrating with your payroll provider, the time clock makes exporting employee timesheets a breeze.
+Most digital time clocks, like Buddy Punch, sync employee time tracking information with your payroll provider of choice.
+By integrating with your payroll system provider (such as QuickBooks, Paychex, or ADP), the time clock makes exporting employee spreadsheets a breeze.
 Not only does this cut down on the time it will take your managers to process payroll, but you can improve time card accuracy.

 One of the most beneficial advantages of a mobile time clock app is that you can see real-time punch-ins from anywhere you can access the internet, even if you aren’t on-site.